Live Chat Now

 • In Specialized areas

-As mentioned earlier, CPAs can also provide services in several specialized accounting areas like business valuation, personal financial planning, IT consulting and financial forensics.
+As mentioned earlier, CPAs can also provide accounting and consulting services in several specialized areas like business valuation, personal financial planning, IT consulting and financial forensics.

 Benefits of Being a Certified CPA

 Since every career path is unique, the benefits of becoming a CPA will vary from person to person.
 In addition to adding the title of CPA to your resume, you may find that you meet the qualifications for more opportunities that interest you.
-In fact, the Bureau of Labor Statistics cites that those who pursue their licensed CPA status may potentially improve their job prospects.2
+In fact, according to the U.S. Bureau of Labor Statistics, accountant and auditors who pursue licensed CPA status may potentially improve their job prospects.2

 Prepare to Become a CPA